biosphere-labs/cite-tutor/docs/aws-spot-fleet-setup-guide.md

-# AWS Spot Fleet Training Setup Guide for Sci-Tutor
+# AWS Spot Fleet Training Setup Guide for Cite-Tutor

 ## What This Guide Covers